joseeden/All-Things-DevOps/pages/030-Security/005-Governance-Elements.md

 - **Attestation**
   - Formal declarations confirming compliance with regulations or standards.
+  - To learn more, please see [Attestations of Findings](./050-Audits-and-Assessments.md#attestation-of-findings)

 - **Acknowledgement**
   - Recognition and acceptance of compliance requirements by all relevant parties.